flameshot-org/flameshot-org.github.io/content/docs/installation/installation-linux.md

 - Fedora32
 - OpenSUSE Leap 15.2

-General packages (AppImage, snap, and Flatpak): they can run on common Linux-based operating systems, such as RHEL, CentOS, openSUSE, SLED, Ubuntu, Fedora, debian and derivatives.
+General packages (AppImage, snap, and Flatpak): they can run on common Linux-based operating systems, such as RHEL, CentOS, openSUSE, SLED, Ubuntu, Fedora, Debian and derivatives.

 <details>
-  <summary>Expand this section to see what distros are using an up to date version of flameshot</summary>
+  <summary>Expand this section to see what distros are using an up to date version of Flameshot</summary>
   <a href="https://repology.org/metapackage/flameshot/versions">
     <img src="https://repology.org/badge/vertical-allrepos/flameshot.svg" alt="Packaging status">
   </a>